Divajain/userdocs/docs/paypage.md

 - Switch between IBAN and local details for Direct Debits
 - Change the 'processing' gif from the default gears

-If you would like any customised changes in this regard, contact support@asperato.com with details of the changes required.
+If you would like any customised changes in this regard, contact support@asperato.com with details of the changes required since we will have to apply these customisations for you.

 ## Using the template as an overlay